Gallery: Carolina Panthers 17, New England Patriots 19

 jsiner@charlotteobserver.com

-Carolina Panthers wide receiver Devin Funchess (17) makes a reception in front New England Patriots cornerback Cre'von LeBlanc (35) in the first half at Bank of America Stadium on Friday, August 26, 2016.
+New England Patriots cornerback Logan Ryan, left, intercepts a pass by Carolina Panthers quarterback Cam Newton meant for wide receiver Kelvin Benjamin, right, during first quarter action at Bank of America Stadium on Friday, August 26, 2016.

 jsiner@charlotteobserver.com

-Carolina Panthers quarterback Cam Newton (1) talks with wide receiver Kelvin Benjamin (13) after some confusion on a play against the New England Patriots in the first half at Bank of America Stadium on Friday, August 26, 2016.
+Carolina Panthers linebacker Luke Kuechly calls out a play to his teammates during first quarter action vs the New England Patriots at Bank of America Stadium on Friday, August 26, 2016.

 jsiner@charlotteobserver.com

-Carolina Panthers running back Fozzy Whittaker (43) shakes off New England Patriots outside linebacker Jamie Collins (91) in the first half at Bank of America Stadium on Friday, August 26, 2016.
+Carolina Panthers linebacker Luke Kuechly, left, is congratulated by defensive end Charles Johnson following a tackle of a New England Patriots player during first quarter action at Bank of America Stadium on Friday, August 26, 2016.

 jsiner@charlotteobserver.com